Bradshaw/spaceshipsin.space/sources/markdown/out/random/formula-one-primer.md

 McLaren are a historic team, they've got two of the funniest drivers of all time, and they seriously surprised everyone with their recent rise to the top.
 Will they keep climbing?

 ### Lando Norris
-He streams video&hairsp;games on Twitch as a side-gig, and is the social media wizard and meme lord of the paddock.
+He streams video&#x202F;games on Twitch as a side-gig, and is the social media wizard and meme lord of the paddock.
 He's had two solid seasons at McLaren so far, and all signs point to a strong and impressive career.

 ### Daniel Ricciardo
 Known for his big smile, larger than life personality, and daring, to-the-millimetre, last-minute overtakes.
 He left Red Bull feeling disappointed with their focus on Verstappen, and had a short stint at Renault (now Alpine).
 He's hungry for a championship win, and feel like McLaren's recent rise through the ranks will give him the opportunity.